 Since inception, UEX has been successfully discovering and advancing uranium resources in the Athabasca Basin.
 The Company has three 100% owned uranium deposits in the eastern Athabasca Basin (Horseshoe, Raven, and West Bear), three 65.55% directly owned uranium deposits joint-ventured with JCU (Ken Pen, Paul Bay, and Ōrora, which are part of the Christie Lake Project), and a 49.1% interest in four uranium deposits within the Shea Creek Project joint-ventured with Orano in the western Athabasca Basin.

-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

 UEX's directly owned projects: